-If the compliance audit identifies three or more nonconformities, the RFS will be required to have two compliance audits during the following year and the annual participation fee will be increased to cover the additional costs.
+Based on findings of the compliance audit, the supplier will be categorised as Low, Medium or High Risk.
+If the supplier is categorised as Medium Risk the next audit should be conducted onsite, in nine months time (instead of the usual twelve months).
+For High Risk suppliers an additional six-month compliance audit must be conducted onsite.
+The annual participation fee includes one compliance audit per year; the RFS will be required to cover the cost of an additional audit if Zemo deems this necessary.
 Once Zemo is satisfied that the RFS has demonstrated full and consistent compliance with the scheme, the frequency of compliance audits will revert to one audit per year.

-Zemo Partnership shall issue each company a new RFS Approval Document at the start of the second year of RFAS, once the compliance audit has been reviewed and approved.
+Zemo shall issue each company a new RFS Approval Document at the start of the second year of RFAS, once the compliance audit has been reviewed and approved.
 This process will continue each year.

-The information to be provided during compliance audit can include:
+The information to be provided during the compliance audit can include:

-- Written procedures.

-- Mass balance of renewable fuel against customer sales.

-- Mass balance of incoming Renewable Fuel Declarations against customer sales.

-- GHG emissions of renewable fuel blends.

-- · Proof of sustainability documentation.

-- Voluntary sustainability scheme certification.
+- Written procedures. - Mass balance of renewable fuel against customer sales. - Mass balance of incoming Renewable Fuel Declarations against customer sales. - GHG emissions of renewable fuels and blends, including calculation of GHG emissions intensity and savings. - Proof of sustainability documentation (applicable to Category A suppliers reporting under a national quota). - Voluntary sustainability scheme certification. - Supplier list, including address, certification status, date of status validation, and certification expiry date. - Supplier confirmation that supplied material has not been used under any similar scheme and that measures have been implemented to prevent multiple counting (applicable to Category A suppliers).

-- Sales documents supplier and sales invoices.

-- Incoming documents, including renewable fuel purchases (if applicable).

-- HMRC records for duty payment.

-- Duty payment confirmation.

-- National quotas reported quantities and approval (e.g. RTFO reported quantities and RTFCs issued).

-- RFAS Application and RFAS T&Cs.

-- RFAS claims and logos.

-- Renewable Fuel Declarations.

-• Markets supplied - the RFS shall inform the auditor if they supply renewable fuel to markets other than road transport and NRMM (these volumes must be segregated from renewable fuel approved under RFAS).
+- Sales documents, including supplier and sales invoices. - Incoming documents, including renewable fuel purchases (if applicable). - HMRC records for duty payment (applicable to Category A suppliers). - Duty payment confirmation (applicable to Category A suppliers). - National quotas reported quantities and approval (e.g. RTFO Operating System submissions and RTFCs issued; applicable to Category A suppliers). - RFAS Application and RFAS T&Cs. - RFAS logos and claims. - Renewable Fuel Declarations. - Renewable Fuel Declaration log, including any recalls. - GHG and Sustainability Disclosures. - · Complaints procedure and complaints log. - · Record retention. - Markets supplied the RFS shall inform the auditor if they supply renewable fuel to markets other than road transport and NRMM (these volumes must be segregated from renewable fuel approved under RFAS).

-Six-month GHG and Sustainability Disclosure for RFS within the UK

-Once approval is awarded it is the responsibility of the RFS in the UK to send a 'GHG and Sustainability Disclosure' to Zemo Partnership every six months as follows:

-- Q1 and Q2 by 30th November of the applicable calendar year; - Q3 and Q4 by 31st May of the following calendar year.

-Zemo Partnership will send an acceptance email following review and follow-up on any queries.
-The information to be submitted is presented in Appendix C. This information will assist Zemo Partnership in monitoring the UK high blend renewable fuels market as well having robust well-to-tank GHG emissions data for internal analysis.

-Annual GHG and Sustainability Disclosure for RFS outside the UK
+Annual GHG and Sustainability Disclosure